BruceHenry/blog/source/_posts/InteractiveMap_02.md

 tags:
 - JavaScript
 - D3
-description: Introduction of how to draw lines in a map using D3.js
+description: Introduction to how to draw lines in a map using D3.js
 ---

 #### Preview: Lines in the Map